 WI DNR re-aligning resources

-By Wisconsin Department of Natural Resources
+December 1, 2016 by Wisconsin Department of Natural Resources

 December 1, 2016, Madison, WI – Following a yearlong effort to analyze staff resources and prioritize core work, the Wisconsin Department of Natural Resources recently announced implementation plans for a strategic effort to better align its functions and organizational structure with the changing needs of customers and stakeholders.